Lazyadmin

 This is our second clue on where to look for stored information and credentials.

-And if we check if the /inc directory is available, it indeed is and it has interesting files.
+directory is available, it indeed is and it has interesting files.

-.htaccess.txt doesn't do us any good, however latest.txt and mysql_backup/ have valuable stuff.
+doesn't do us any good, however latest.txt

-Latest shows us which version of Sweet Rice is running and we can lookup online to see any vulnerabilities for that version and in the mysql_backup/ directory there could be stored credentials in it.
+Latest shows us which version of Sweet Rice is running and we can lookup online to see any vulnerabilities for that version and in the mysql_backup/

-Downloading the SQL file and reading it (you can view it with a simple text editor or just cat it) closely, we can see that there are credentials stored in for Sweet Rice CMS.
+Downloading the SQL file and reading it (you can view it with a simple text editor or just cat

-The user is manager and the password is an MD5 hash which can be easily cracked.
+and the password is an MD5 hash which can be easily cracked.

 Next is to find where the dashboard is as the website said.
-Do another gobuster scan on the /content directory.
+Do another gobuster

 With this we get

-In the /as directory we are greeted with a login page for Sweet Rice.
+directory we are greeted with a login page for Sweet Rice.

 Login in with the discovered credentials we are in the Dashboard as an admin.